meerkat-morecats/eslint-plugin-hook-break-line/docs/rules/eslint-plugin-hook-break-line.md

 # react hook arguments break line (eslint-plugin-hook-break-line)

-Please describe the origin of the rule here.
+Wrap rules for react-hook with two arguments.

 ## Rule Details

-This rule aims to...

 Examples of **incorrect** code for this rule: